Duryard Valley Clinic, 5 High Croft, Exeter EX4 4JQ

 I always encourage patients to tell their GP, and GPs in turn are usually keen to hear of other treatments which their patients have found helpful.

-Despite the restrictions introduced in January 2021, medical facilities remain open, so you can receive acupuncture.
+Despite the restrictions introduced in January 2021, medical facilities have remained open, so you can receive acupuncture.
 You may wish to re-commence treatment that we already had underway, or you may be considering acupuncture for the first time.
 Whatever it is, please do get in touch and I would be delighted to welcome you.
 Just take note of the following.

 Patients with an Increased Risk Status: